top of page

 Remember the 3 Rules

 Whilst a broken rib is undesirable, for a casualty who is not breathing and assumed to have suffered cardiac arrest, it is largely irrelevant.
 Following a call to 999 and locating a defibrillator (if there is one available), perfusion of oxygenated blood to the vital organs through effective CPR is in the best interest of the casualty.
-It is certainly possible that a rib can be broken whilst performing CPR, even if trained and practiced to the best standards.
+It is certainly possible that a rib can be broken whilst performing CPR, even if trained and practised to the best standards.
 A broken rib is not a priority of a casualty in this situation.
-Because of these two factors it is unlikely that a claim would be brought against you.
+Because of these two factors, it is unlikely that a claim will be brought against you.

 The truth is that there are laws to protect the general public from liability during rescues or rescue attempts.
 Good Samaritan laws are meant to protect those who come to the aid of others for no other reason than kindness.
 Good Samaritan laws only help if the rescuer (or would-be rescuer) is acting without any expectation of reward.
-In other words, if you are getting paid to rescue then you aren't a Good Samaritan.
+In other words, if you are getting paid to rescue, you aren't a Good Samaritan.
 Paid rescuers are expected to do their jobs correctly and can be held accountable for mistakes.

 The best way to protect yourself from possible liability when helping others is to always act on behalf of the victim.
 That may sound obvious, but if your motivation is to be a hero and not to help out a fellow human, then you risk making the types of mistakes that are not covered by Good Samaritan laws.